 This process should always identify clearly whether there are concerns about maltreatment, what is their foundation, and whether it may be necessary to consider taking urgent action to ensure the child is safe from harm.
-This is the point at which a referral has been made; Social Care however will record this and a decision made within 24 hours of the outcome of the referral.
+This is the point at which a referral has been made; Children's Social Care however will record this and a decision made within 24 hours of the outcome of the referral.
 If there is insufficient information, further action may also be required before a referral is accepted.

-- Emerging needs where a range of early help services are required co-ordinated through an early help assessment;
+- Emerging needs where a range of early help services are required co-ordinated through an Early Help Assessment;

 The decision includes checks of previous referrals, including child protection concerns and involvement with the child and family by Children's Social Care (including whether a child has been subject of a Child Protection Plan).
 This may also be informed by discussion with other agencies involved.

-- A request for more information and submission of an early help or other assessment to inform the referral (ONLY in non-urgent situations); or
+- A request for more information and submission of an Early Help or other assessment to inform the referral (ONLY in non-urgent situations); or

-- Referral not accepted and advice offered with regard to completion of an early help assessment, referral to other agencies, the provision of advice or information to the family, or no further action.
+- Referral not accepted and advice offered with regard to completion of an Early Help Assessment, referral to other agencies, the provision of advice or information to the family, or no further action.

 - Proposed action and timescales;